tclssg/tclssg/README.md

 Getting started
 ---------------

+Tclssg is known to run on Linux, FreeBSD, OpenBSD, OS X and Windows XP/7/8.x.

-To use Tclssg you will need Tcl 8.5 or newer and Tcllib installed.
+To use it you will need Tcl 8.5 or newer and Tcllib installed.
 You will also need a Markdown processor to turn Markdown into HTML.
 The default Markdown processor shipped with Tclssg is [Markdown 1.0.1](http://daringfireball.net/projects/markdown/), which requires Perl 5.

 To install Tcl and Tcllib on Debian/Ubuntu run the following command: